 From the initial principle technology development stage to the practical application field.

-In the 21st century, laser technology, especially laser processing technology applied in the field of industry has been popularized and achieved considerable economic and social effects.
+In the 21st century, laser technology, especially laser processing technology applied in the field of the industry has been popularized and achieved considerable economic and social effects.

 It has played an active role in the development of natural science and technology and the progress of the social economy.

-Principle of laser machining
+The principle of laser machining